netlify/next-runtime/README.md

 support for running Middleware at the origin, set the environment variable `NEXT_DISABLE_NETLIFY_EDGE` to `true`.
 Be aware that this will result in slower performance, as all pages that match middleware must use SSR.

+### Limitations

+Due to how the site configuration is handled when it's run using Netlify Edge Functions, data such as `locale` and `defaultLocale` will be missing on the `req.nextUrl` object when running `netlify dev`.

+However, this data is available on `req.nextUrl` in a production environment.

 ## Monorepos

 If you are using a monorepo you will need to change `publish` to point to the full path to the built `.next` directory,